logston/as-built-comparer/README.md

 # As-Built Comparer

 This program ingests a directory of PDFs that each contain a single landscape-oriented as-built.
-It compares each as build to all other as-builts and exports a list of each pair of PDFs along with a similarity score between them.
+It compares each as-built to all other as-builts and exports a list of each pair of PDF names along with a similarity score between them.
+The higher the score, the more similar the as-builts.

 ## Installation